Research

 Fibre Composites

 Similarly to granular and geological materials, the properties of composites (e.g. GFRP and CFRP) depend on both the material properties of constituent elements, and their micro-, meso- and macro-scale structure.
-Probing the rate-dependent behaviour of such materials poses a particular challenge - watch this space!
+Probing the rate-dependent behaviour of such materials poses a particular challenge, as each individual component has its own rate dependences.
+Again, here understanding damage and degradation of these materials is of particular interest, and there’s a critical need to understand through-life performance.

 Polymers